 - Combination of quasar and satellite scans in a common schedule with the possibility to define different observation modes for different source types via catalog file entries. - Automatic calculation of slew times between consecutive scans, considering the cable wrap of AzEl antennas.
 This allows for an automatic calculation of scan start times, based on the antenna positions at the end of the previous scan and the location of the new observation target. - Automatic calculation of on-source time for natural sources, based on the target SNR, observation mode (number of channels, bandwidth, and bit resolution), antenna SEFD, and source flux (the mathematical implementation is described by Sun, 2013).
-For satellite scans the on-source time still has to be defined manually, because suitable information on the signal power level is missing anyway in most cases, which, in combination with the varying characteristics of modulated signals, prevents the application of currently applied approaches to calculate scan durations automatically. - Definition of antenna sub-networks, i.e. exclude antennas from scans or predefined different station networks for quasar and satellite observations.
+For satellite scans the on-source time still has to be defined manually, because suitable information on the signal power level is missing anyway in most cases, which, in combination with the varying characteristics of modulated signals, prevents the application of currently applied approaches to calculate scan durations automatically. - Definition of antenna sub-networks, i.e. for the exclusion of antennas from scans or for different station networks for quasar and satellite observations.

 Based on these features, the user just has to select the sources that should be observed.
 Scan start and end times are determined automatically1.
-There are different options to select a source, e.g. by entering the name of a related source tag, or by selecting a source with the mouse cursor in one of the sky plots.
-Interactive plots (sky plots and elevation plot) support the user in the source selection by depicting the current observation constellation.
+There are different options to select a source, e.g.